-- 13.1.1.
-Schools wishing to develop services or facilities for the community are encouraged to discuss proposals with the Council in the first instance. - 13.1.2.
-Schools which choose to exercise the power conferred by s.27(1) of the Education Act 2002 to provide community facilities will be subject to a range of controls. - 13.1.3.Community facilities are defined as "any facilities or services whose provision furthers any charitable purpose for the benefit of (a) pupils at the school or their families, or (b) people who live or work in the locality in which the school is situated." - 13.1.4.Contact should be made with the finance team in the first instance at educationfinanceteam@iow.gov.uk
+- 13.1.1.Schools wishing to develop services or facilities for the community are encouraged to discuss proposals with the Council in the first instance. - 13.1.2.Schools which choose to exercise the power conferred by s.27(1) of the Education Act 2002 to provide community facilities will be subject to a range of controls.
+Changes made by the Children and Families Act 2014 mean that schools no longer need to consult the authority when establishing community facilities under Section 27 of the Education Act 2002.
+Nor do they have to have regard to advice given to them by their authority.
+However, as public bodies, they are expected to act reasonably, and this includes consulting those affected by decisions that they make. - 13.1.3.Community facilities are defined as "any facilities or services whose provision furthers any charitable purpose for the benefit of - (a) pupils at the school or their families, or (b) people who live or work in the locality in which the school is situated." - 13.1.4.Contact should be made with the finance team in the first instance at educationfinanceteam@iow.gov.uk